Semester Study Abroad, Fulbright Study, and Work Abroad

 Penn State Law students may spend one semester at the University of Cape Town (UCT) in South Africa, the highest ranked university on the African continent.
-Students may spend the fall semester at UCT.
 Courses in the fall are primarily conducted in English.
-Students will be completing an independent study supervised by a Penn State Law professor during the exchange semester.

 - Università Commerciale Luigi Bocconi in Milan, Italy

 Bocconi is Italy's leading university in the area of business, economics and law and attracts a large number of international students.
 In addition to variety of law courses taught in English, exchange students can choose from other graduate level programs such as International Management, Marketing Management, Finance, Economics and Management in Arts, Culture, Media and Entertainment, Economic and Social sciences, and Economics, Management of Innovation & Technology taught in English.
 Bocconi also offers pre-semester Italian language course for international students for a moderate fee.

 International legal externships